Reflections On The Life & Legacy of Mark French

 My advice to my friends is to take nothing for granted.
 It can all change very quickly.
 Savor the time with family and friends invest your time and emotional energy with those you love.
 Add to this: be kind to others.
 In the last few years , I have come to appreciate that what matters most is the blessing of our shared humanity and consciousness … I remain optimistic despite my challenges and I have faith in God.
 None of us are forever.
 We must treasure our blessings.
 I choose to live a life of gratitude.
 Sorry if this sounds a little philosophical and preachy.
 But, I think the advice is sound.
 Finally, be optimistic, or at least as optimistic as you can be.
 Sometimes that can be hard but there is no benefit to a half-glass full approach to life.
 And optimism will make you a much happier person.

-For information on the funeral services and memorials which will be held to celebrate the full life of Mark French, click here.
 Please join us as we keep Mark’s family in our thoughts and prayers and work hard to make him proud of us in the years ahead.

 - The LAI Team